Support

 The following actions are available through the custom URL scheme:

-Create map
+Create mind map

-Example: escapeapp://newMap?name=Project%20ideas
+Example: escapeapp://createMap?name=Project%20ideas

-Open last used map
+Open last accessed mind map

 This action opens the most recently accessed mind map. escapeapp://openMap

-Can't find what you were looking for?
+Didn't find what you need?

-Reach out with questions any time at support@escapeapp.cloud.
+Reach out with questions any time at

-We use cookies to make our website better and improve your online experience.
-By continuing to browse the site you are agreeing to our use of cookies.
-For more details see ourPrivacy Policy.
+We use cookies to improve our website and your online experience.
+By continuing, you agree to our Privacy Policy.